elid0928/containers/pacloud/postgresql/README.md

 ### Environment variables aliases

-The Bitnami PostgreSQL container allows two different sets of environment variables.
+The Pacloud PostgreSQL container allows two different sets of environment variables.
 Please see the list of environment variable aliases in the next table:

 | Environment Variable                 | Alias                              |
 |:-------------------------------------|:-----------------------------------|